jefrydco/jefrydco/contents/blogs/rebuild-blog-with-nuxtjs-tailwindcss-part-2/index.en.md

 ---
 title: Rebuild My Blog with Nuxt.js and Tailwind CSS - Part 2
+description: Rebuilding my blog with Nuxt.js and Tailwind CSS makes the development process faster.
-description: I have got the answer for 3 out of 9 questions in the first part.
-Then I'll answer the next 6 questions.
+summary: I have got the answer about which JavaScript framework as the main tool, CSS framework I use and have a thought about the style.
+Then I'll answer the next 5 questions.
 img: /cover/2019/04/rebuild-blog-with-nuxtjs-tailwindcss-image-by-markus-spiske.jpg
 postedDate: 2019-04-25T15:49:14.624Z
 updatedDate: 2019-04-25T15:49:14.624Z